foobarbecue/surfsonar/README.md

     <img src=https://user-images.githubusercontent.com/854789/136716834-6a5c9945-1a30-4f0e-b6d1-1cc34bdb4883.jpg height=200px/> <img src=https://user-images.githubusercontent.com/854789/136716840-26b05243-dd3a-4486-a1de-0783d4b40a2b.jpg height=200px/>

 1. **Power** Add velcro strips to the charging pad and the top of the Polycase.
 Now you can keep your board vertical in a board rack and slap the charger on it. <br/><br/> I didn't add an external power switch of any kind.
-Supposedly, the PiSugar S has an automatic turn-on feature where it starts up when you connect power.
-I figured I could let it run to the low-voltage disconnect (3V) and then connect the power overnight.
-However, I can't seem to get this feature to work.
-I've had to open up the box and flip the power switch every time.
-Still working on this one -- let me know if you solve it.
+The PiSugar S has a feature where it switches off when the battery gets down to 3V, and switches back on when the battery is charged to 3.6V.
+It seems to run for 5h or so on a charge (careful test pending).
+So, my system is generally to attach the charger to it the night before and let it run all day until the low-voltage disconnect turns it off.
+The PiSugar also has a feature where attaching power should turn on the Pi even if it was shutdown normally with high battery voltage.
+To enable both of these auto-turn-on behaviors, there's a confusingly labelled switch, labelled AUTO on one side and ON on the other.
+The switch should be set on the ON side to enable the automatic behaviors.

     <img src="https://user-images.githubusercontent.com/854789/136716242-d8008624-e3d6-4af2-ab13-26b752df327a.JPG" height="200" > <img src="https://user-images.githubusercontent.com/854789/136716248-e706d4dc-2ca8-4af2-b104-d08a6375e307.JPG" height="200" >

-## Is the surfboard watertight?
+## Does this ruin the surfboard?
 I was concerned about compromising the watertightness of my board.
 Somewhere on the internet I read a heretic view that foamies don't get waterlogged and I thought I might as well give it a go.
 I weighed the foam cylinder I cut on scale that measures to the gram (unfortunately I don't have anything better hand) and got 3g.
 I soaked it in water under a weight for a couple of days and it still weighed 3g.
 Note that this is fresh water, not salt water, and the repeated compression of surfing on it might change things.

   <img src=https://user-images.githubusercontent.com/854789/136716757-5b8c0db4-a713-429d-80d4-24cacff93642.jpg height=200px/> <img src=https://user-images.githubusercontent.com/854789/136716776-aa332835-18a8-4226-a3ea-e9d427427208.png height=200px/>